 Go to our brilliant book: ´The Secret Source of Your Good Health´

-All bacteria produce chemicals - the commensal bacteria produce compounds you need and use; the pathogens produce compounds that are toxic, and in some cases carcinogenic.
+All organisms produce chemicals - the commensal bacteria produce compounds you need and use; the pathogens and parasites produce compounds that are toxic, and in some cases carcinogenic.

 * If you have a full set of commensal bacteria, they digest foreign microbes, yeasts and candida every night while you sleep.

 * The ´good guys´ make useful compounds - at any time 38 per cent of circulating molecules have come from them.
 They control your biochemistry.
 Your physical and mental wellbeing.

 * Some produce glutathione; others produce melatonin.
 Both fight cancer.

 * Some produce short chain esters which control inflammation in the body.
 Inflammation spreads cancer.
 One such ester, sodium butyrate, kills cancer cells.